statamic/v2-docs/content/collections/recipes/filesystems.md

 `-- index.php
 ```

-Now, keep in mind the structure above and the filesystems mentioned earlier:

 ### Content and Storage
 The content and storage filesystems' roots will be `site/content` and `site/storage`, respectively.
-We'll look in here
-any time we need to deal with content or storage.

-A common use-case is to have a publicly accessible repo for just content, while keeping the rest of the site
+A common use case for moving something outside of the default webroot is to have a publicly accessible repo for _just_ content, keeping the rest of the site private.
+In fact, these docs do that very thing.
-in a private repo.
-Since the content folder is treated as its own filesystem, you can change its location
-or even (eventually) keep it on a cloud service like Amazon S3 or Dropbox.

 ### Users
 The users filesystem's root will be `site/users`.

-Since you may potentially have many users, you might want to keep then separate from your repo.
-Or, who knows what you
+Since you may potentially have many users, or wish the keep your celebrity gossip blogger's identity secret, you might want to keep then separate from your repo.
-want to do with it.
-If you have a good reason for moving them, you can!

 ### Asset containers
-Each asset container gets their own filesystem, which again means they may be located on your server or on a cloud
+Each asset container gets their own filesystem.
+Now you can put them on S3, for example.
-service.

 The sample asset container included with Statamic will have it's filesystem root set to `assets`.

-### Main filesystem
+### Server
-The main filesystem is used for finding any files that aren't moveable.
-These files will always be on your server.
-We'll use this filesystem for accessing settings, Statamic core files, and really anything that wasn't mentioned above.
+The server filesystem is used for finding any files that aren't moveable, those that need to always be on your server for the application to function.
+We'll use this filesystem for accessing settings, application files, and whatever else we didn't feel like typing out here because it doesn't and shouldn't matter to you.

-The main filesystem's root will _always_ be the folder above your `statamic` directory.
+The server filesystem's root will _always_ be the folder above your `statamic` directory.

-## Moving around
+## Moving things around

-Now that you know what the filesystems are, you'll want to know how to move them.
+Now that you know what the filesystems are and that you can move them around, you'll want to know _how_.

-The defaults mentioned above* are stored in your `site/settings/system.yaml` file like so:
+The defaults settings are stored in your `site/settings/system.yaml` file like so:

 ``` .language-yaml
 filesystems: